OfficeDev/open-xml-docs/docs/spreadsheet/how-to-retrieve-a-list-of-the-hidden-rows-or-columns-in-a-spreadsheet.md

 ---
 # Retrieve a list of the hidden rows or columns in a spreadsheet document

-This topic shows how to use the classes in the Open XML SDK for Office to programmatically retrieve a list of hidden rows or columns in a Microsoft Excel 2010 or Microsoft Excel 2013 worksheet, without loading the document into Excel.
+This topic shows how to use the classes in the Open XML SDK for Office to programmatically retrieve a list of hidden rows or columns in a Microsoft Excel worksheet.
 It contains an example **GetHiddenRowsOrCols** method to illustrate this task.